 You can see Kalgoorlie in the center and Boulder just beneath it.
 We're heading southwest 20 miles to Coolgardie, a mining boomtown a few years older than Kalgoorlie but now reduced almost to ghost-town status.
 The map shows "woodlines," the temporary railways built to access wood for local mines and homes.
 The operators didn't miss much.

-They were miners themselves, mining the Great Western Woodlands, described as the largest remaining area of intact Mediterranean-climate woodland on Earth.
+They were miners themselves, mining the Great Western Woodlands, the largest remaining area of intact Mediterranean-climate woodland on Earth.
 How intact the woodland can be after such ravaging is a question.

-Another main street for camel-train U-turns.
-This one, 40 meters wide, is Coolgardie's Bayley Street, named for Arthur B who along with a partner discovered gold here in 1892.
+Another main street designed for camel-train U-turns.
+This one, 40 meters wide, is Coolgardie's Bayley Street, named for Arthur B who, along with a partner, discovered gold here in 1892.
 Bayley retired to the gracious life in Melbourne, only to die at age 31; his mine, Bayley's Reward, stayed in production at least until 1963 and may subsequently have been incorporated into the Greenfields open-pit mine.